Adlactor/HQCNN_CSAI_Y1_Internship/README.md

   torch==2.5.1+cu124 \
   torchvision==0.20.1+cu124 \
   pennylane==0.40.0 \
-  qiskit==1.3.0 \                 // Added by Mahmoud Sallam, note that the "convert_to_target" function is deprecated from 1.3 onwards and is removed from 2.0 onwards as per
+  qiskit==1.3.0 \                 // Note that the "convert_to_target" function is deprecated from 1.3 onwards and is removed from 2.0 onwards as per
                                   // https://quantum.cloud.ibm.com/docs/en/api/qiskit/1.4/qiskit.providers.convert_to_target
   qiskit-aer==0.16.0 \
   h5py==3.12.1 \